nielspeter/aish/README.md

 ## Example Scenarios

 ### Simple Automation
-Ask AIsh to perform tasks like counting words in a file, generating project scaffolding, or fetching the weather.
+Ask AIsh to perform tasks like generating project scaffolding, or fetching data from a database.
 It will dynamically determine the necessary tools, install them if missing, and execute the task.

 ### Coding Assistance